COPY TO

 : path to JSON credentials file<json_credentials_string>

-: contents of the GCS’s credentials file
+: contents of the GCS’s credentials filetenant_id

 : tenant identifier representing your organization’s identity in Azureclient_id